Find out how cryptocurrency investment scams work, how to avoid scams and what to do if you are scammed.

 However some types of cryptocurrency products may be or may involve regulated investments depending on their nature and how they are structured.
 For example, firms that sell regulated investments with an underlying cryptocurrency element may need to be authorised by the FCA to do so.
 The FCA has previously issued consumer warnings on the risks of investing in cryptocurrency Contracts For Difference (CFDs) and Initial Coin Offerings.

-In recent months, the FCA has received an increasing number of reports about cryptocurrency investment scams, some of which may involve regulated activities, others which don’t, but all of which use similar tactics.
+In recent months, the FCA has received an increasing number of reports about cryptocurrency investment scams.
+Some of them may involve regulated activities, others don’t, but all use similar tactics.

 How cryptocurrency investment scams work